Review of the Album "Resurrection" by Judas Priest Vocalist Rob Halford

 Rob Halford Gets Help from Bruce Dickinson and It Works Out Well

 Even though the album is described as a traditional heavy metal sound, the song called Locked and Loaded is a constant stream of riffs which shows that even in the 2000’s the musicians on this album can create something memorable.
+Locked and Loaded is a song about doing what a person can to make someone cry by getting to them just like they were treated.
+It is kind of like the concept of an eye for an eye.
 The song called Night Fall is about a false kind of love even though there is some kind of ecstasy in this relationship.
 Is this album better than the two albums that he worked on with the band Fight in the 1990’s?
 You could make the case that he started off the 2000’s in solid fashion and he proves that he still has the singing goods to deliver to fans around the world.
 There is a guest vocal appearance by Iron Maiden’s Bruce Dickinson on the song called “The One You Love to Hate.”
 There is a definite feel of the band Machine Men in the guitar work.
 Bruce and Rob make a very good vocal duo in this song.

 The Songs Cyberworld and Drive Add to the Greatness of this Album